web blazonry web development scripts and tutorials

 ?>

-Remember that PHP writes out HTML to the page which the browser will then render.
-Download the complete script for viewing data (view_data.phps)
+Remember that PHP writes out HTML to the page which the browser then renders.

 Tutorial Sections